rhydvik/llm_chatbots/README.md

-# Simple Chatbot with OpenAI Integration
+# Simple Chatbot with different LLM Integration

 A modular, production-ready chatbot built with LangGraph and OpenAI integration.
 This chatbot features a clean architecture with separated concerns, making it easy to maintain, extend, and test.